-After ISO completes the survey, we will meet briefly with community officials to review the items for which we collected information.
+After we complete the survey, we will meet briefly with community officials to review the items for which we collected information.
 The results of the survey will not be available at that meeting.

 We will notify community officials as soon as we have determined the PPC.
 Generally, we send the notice in a letter to your community’s chief executive, with copies to the fire chief, the water superintendent, and other key individuals involved in the evaluation process.